6 Best Free Ecommerce Platforms 2025 | Save and Sell Today

 I found Square Online's editor clunky to use, and its customization options are limited on the free plan.
 Source: Website Builder Expert

-Yes, Square Online is a great option for businesses, especially if you’re on a budget or operate a physical storefront.
-You can use its POS (point of sale) integrations to sync your online and offline sales, making it easy to track all of your payments in one place, but, of course, you’ll need to pay for POS hardware.
-Given Square Online’s limited scalability and the drawbacks of its free plan, it’s more suitable for smaller businesses.
+While its free plan has its drawbacks and limited scalability, you can use Square’s POS (point of sale) integrations to sync your online and offline sales.
+This makes it easy to track all of your payments in one place, but, of course, you’ll need to pay for POS hardware.
+The standard Square Terminal costs $299.

 Free Plan Limitations